wkoszek/me/source/blog/2017-04-29-single-command-principle.html.md

 "Please, don't make me select and paste these random commands I have little idea about.
 Just give me a recipe to try this damn thing out"

-As you see I'm a big fan of Plug an Pray model, or OSX DMG model.
+As you see we're big fans of Plug an Pray model, or OSX DMG model.
+Stuff just works, you can try it without installing.
+If you like it, installing it is easy.

+*Try to follow this principle*

 # Safe defaults